Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Discussion

 We reiterate that our method for determining $p_\textrm{enrich}$ is simple and likely unsuitable for several specific cases.
 For instance, given that SFRs are generally higher at higher redshifts, an extrapolation of constant SFR to $z=0$ is unlikely to be realistic.
 Moreover, this method ignores any instances of possible future bursts of star formation after $z_\textrm{GRB}$.
-However, we emphasize that regardless of how $p_\textrm{enrich}$ is determined, it remains clear that some galaxies will not have the capacity to be enriched from mergers similar to the sample studied in this work.
+However, we emphasize that regardless of how $p_\textrm{enrich}$ is determined, it remains clear that some galaxies will not have the capacity to be enriched from mergers similar to the sample studied in this work, assuming that they do not have a future burst of star formation that would increase their capacity for enrichment.